-The relaxation of the employment regulation was introduced by Law No. 2434-IX of Ukraine dated 19 July 2022 ("Law No. 2434-IX").

-Law No. 2434-IX applies to labor relations between employees and small and medium enterprises (i.e., employers with up to 250 employees and with an annual income of up to EUR 50 million per year) or between employers and employees with a salary of more than eight times the statutory minimum monthly salary.
+The relaxation of the employment regulation was introduced by Law No. 2434-IX of Ukraine dated 19 July 2022.
+The law applies to labor relations between employees and small and medium enterprises (i.e., employers with up to 250 employees and with an annual income of up to EUR 50 million per year) or between employers and employees with a salary of more than eight times the statutory minimum monthly salary.
 It is in force for the duration of martial law and will lapse afterwards.

-Law No. 2434-IX establishes the possibility for the parties to directly regulate the terms for employment and termination, remuneration, allowances, bonuses, rewards and other incentives, compensatory payments, work hours, vacation, rest, or other rights and guarantees in the employment agreement that are normally defined by the Labor Code of Ukraine.
+Additionally, the law establishes the possibility for the parties to directly regulate the terms for employment and termination, remuneration, allowances, bonuses, rewards and other incentives, compensatory payments, work hours, vacation, rest, or other rights and guarantees in the employment agreement that are normally defined by the Labor Code of Ukraine.
 Also, if the above is introduced by the companies, employers will no longer need to maintain documentation (personnel, organizational and administrative, local normative acts) regarding matters regulated in the employment agreement.